michaelshiloh/robotaPsyche/references.md

 		when an “it” becomes a “who” — but for many people, neural nets running on computers are likely to cross this threshold in the very near future."

+- [Website](https://www.moralmachine.net/) devoted to questions of moral decisions made by self-driving cars.
+You can judget moral dillemas and upload your own.
+Also link to AI ethics cartoons which explore similar themes.